 A new sentence was added in Section 102(28)(A) referring to certificated or uncertificated securities to indicate that the term is intended to apply whether or not a security is evidenced by a writing.
-Cf. Thomas v.
+Section 102(28)(A) is intended to reject Thomas v.
 State of Tex., 65 S.W.3d 38 (Tex.
 Crim.
 App.
 2001) (Under Texas law evidence of indebtedness requires a writing).